Fahim-Ahmad/cloud_workshop/Deployment_AppEngine.md

 ```bash
 gcloud app deploy
 ```
-It may ask you for the region for creating your deployment
+It may ask you for the region to create your deployment.

 ![alt text](images/Deployment_AppEngine/image-30.png)

 You can basically choose any region, you may prefer region closer to you.
 Select **17** us-central for example.

-After that, it will ask confirmation:
+After that, it will ask for confirmation:

 ![alt text](images/Deployment_AppEngine/image-51.png)

-Press Y and you will see the app is being deployed
+Press Y, and you will see the app is being deployed.

 ![alt text](images/Deployment_AppEngine/image-52.png)

-And after a while it is done:
+And after a while, it is done:

 ![alt text](images/Deployment_AppEngine/image-53.png)